Glowstudent777/BasicDiscordBot/README.md

 npm i
 ```

-# Adding the token
+# Adding the Token
 Create a file called ".env" and type
 ```
 CLIENT_TOKEN=bottoken
 ```
 Replace "bottoken" with your bot's token

-# Configuring the bot
+# Configuring the Bot
 Open config.json in a text editor

 The default prefix is '!'